bregnery/bregnery.github.io/_docs/resources/cscIntroResources.md

 A Cathode Strip Chamber (CSC) is a precision gas chamber that can operate with high rates and in irregular magnetic fields.
 Inside of a CSC are radial cathode strips and orthogonal anode wires.
 As muons pass through these chambers, they create a trail of ions.
-The electrons in this trail move toward anode wires and the positively charged ions move towrd the cathode strips.
+The electrons in this trail move toward anode wires and the positively charged ions move toward the cathode strips.
 Using this information, the paths of muons through the endcaps of the CMS detector can be reconstructed.
-Below are some great introcutory resources for CSCs:
+Below are some great introductory resources for CSCs:

 * [Introduction to CSCs](https://indico.cern.ch/event/741985/contributions/3063856/attachments/1687236/2713594/18-07-16_manuelf_csc_intro.pdf)
   provides a quick overview of CSCs